Gaguchi/Ticketing/DEPLOYMENT_CHECKLIST.md

 ## Step 5: Deploy Frontend

 1. Go to frontend service in Dokploy
+2. **IMPORTANT:** Clear build cache (if available) OR delete and recreate the service
-2. Click "Redeploy" or "Deploy"
+3. Click "Redeploy" or "Deploy"
-3. Wait for build to complete
+4. Wait for build to complete
+5. Verify the build uses the production API URL (check logs for `VITE_API_BASE_URL`)

+**Note:** If you still see `localhost:8000` errors:
+- The Dockerfile now has the production URL as default
+- Try a hard rebuild: Delete the frontend service and recreate it
+- Or use Docker build args in Dokploy settings

 ## Step 6: Test